seafile-data/seafile-manual/maintain/seafile_gc.md

 1. Blocks that no library references to, that is, the blocks belong to deleted libraries;
 2. If you set history length limit on some libraries, the out-dated blocks in those libraries will also be removed.

 **Before running GC, you must shutdown the Seafile program on your server if you use the community edition.
-For professional edition, from version 3.1.11, online GC operation is supported.
-If you use Professional edition, you don't need to shutdown the Seafile program if you are using MySQL or PostgreSQL as database.**
+For professional edition, online GC operation is supported.
+If you use Professional edition, you don't need to shutdown the Seafile program if you are using MySQL.**
 This is because new blocks written into Seafile while GC is running may be mistakenly deleted by the GC program.

-***Community version - GC cleanup Script***
+**_Community version - GC cleanup Script_**

 At the bottom of the page there is a script that you can use to run the cleanup manually or e.g. once a week with as cronjob.

-## Run GC in version 4.1.1 and later
+## Run GC

-In community edition 4.1.1 and Pro edition 4.1.0, GC program's command line and output are improved.

 ### Dry-run Mode